Sergio Ramos: 2008–2012: Spain's Golden Generation

 Ramos at the Euro 2012, in a quarter-final match against France.

 Throughout Spain's UEFA Euro 2008 qualifying campaign, Ramos was a regular member of the starting eleven as the national side finished first in its group, above Sweden.
 He scored two goals, including one in a 3–1 away win over Denmark, in 11 appearances.
 In the tournament's final stages, Ramos played in all matches and minutes, except the 2–1 group stage win against Greece.
 In the final, his pass nearly set up Marcos Senna's first international goal, but the latter missed his opportunity by inches.
 During the celebrations after the 1–0 defeat of Germany, he wore a T-shirt in honour of his late friend Puerta.

 Ramos was selected in the squad for the 2009 FIFA Confederations Cup in South Africa, as Spain finished in third.
 On 3 June 2010, he captained Spain for the first time, in a 1–0 friendly win over South Korea in Innsbruck, Austria.

 At the 2010 World Cup, held in the same country, Ramos played every minute of the tournament as a right back, helping Spain keep five clean sheets and reach the final, which they won 1–0 against the Netherlands; he topped the tournament's Castrol Performance Index with a score of 9.79.
 Despite playing at right-back, he also completed more solo runs than any other player in the tournament, 31.

-Fernando Torres (l), Juan Mata and Ramos holding the Henri Delaunay Trophy after winning the UEFA Euro 2012.
+Fernando Torres (left), Juan Mata (centre), and Ramos (right) holding the Henri Delaunay Trophy after winning the UEFA Euro 2012.

 Ramos returned to the heart of the defence for Euro 2012.
 When asked about his role change, he replied: "I have adapted and feel comfortable in the middle, but I am a World and European champion at right-back".
 He played all the games in Poland and Ukraine alongside Barcelona's Gerard Piqué and, in the semi-finals against Portugal, he converted his penalty shootout attempt in an eventual 4–2 win (0–0 after 120 minutes), scoring for the eventual champions in Panenka-style.
 On 1 July, Ramos won his third trophy with the Spanish senior National Team as they thrashed Italy 4–0 in the final.
-Ramos' performances during the Euro earned him a place in the Team of The Tournament.
+Ramos's performances during the Euro earned him a place in the Team of The Tournament.
 Ramos wore another T-shirt during Spain's Euro 2012 celebrations to pay homage to his late friend Puerta.